workleap/wl-foundry-cli/CONTRIBUTING.md

 The following documentation is a brief overview of the tools and processes involved in the development of the CLI packages.

-> To develop for each package, you can run `pnpm dev` from the project root folder.
+> To develop for each package, you can either run `pnpm dev` from the project root folder.
 This will build all the content of the `packages` folder.
+>
+> You can also individually run the command `pnpm dev` from a project folder (example `packages/foundry/`).
+This will only start the automatic build and link the tool to be called from the terminal.

 ### Working in `@workleap/create-project`

 This package can be found under the folder `packages/create-project`.

 To build it for development, from the folder, run `pnpm dev`.
 This will build the project in development mode and link the binary locally.
 Once done, you will be able to run it from a terminal by using the `create-project` command.
+For example: `create-project hello` ; will start a prompt about creating a template in the `hello` folder.

 When the package is built from the `pnpm dev` command, you can attach a debugger and debug directly from the TypeScript files.